Flotomate/product_docs/source/request-management/request-management-technician/searching-requests.rst

 -  Closed

-Please refer Request Custom Status (Customization and Configuration) in the Administration manual to learn how to create Custom Statuses.
+Please refer :doc:`Request Custom Status <admin-customization>` (Customization and Configuration) in the Administration manual to learn how to create Custom Statuses.

 The product can also show you the distribution of all the unclosed